-- 1. Perform hand hygiene (waterless alcohol gel or soap and water wash) before and after every patient contact. - 2.
-Do not wear artificial fingernails. - 3.
-Wear personal protective equipment (PPE) for contact with blood/body fluids: - o GLOVES: non-intact skin, mucus membranes - GLOVES & GOWN: large draining wounds - o GLOVES, GOWNS, EYEWEAR: intubation, irrigating large wounds - 4.
-If blood exposure occurs, go to Workforce Health and Wellness (WHW) during the day 7:30 AM to 6:30 PM located in Room H0124, on the ground floor of the hospital, Monday through Friday.
-On holidays, weekends and off- hours notify OHS via the 1 STIX Pager (1-7849) to speak with the on-call Workforce Health and Wellness (WHW) Blood Borne Pathogens (BBP) specialist.
-Available 24 hours a day, seven (7) days a week. - 5.
+- 1. Perform hand hygiene (waterless alcohol gel or soap and water wash) before and after every patient contact.

+- 2. Do not wear artificial fingernails.

+- 3. Wear personal protective equipment (PPE) for contact with blood/body fluids:

+- o GLOVES: non-intact skin, mucus membranes

+- GLOVES & GOWN: large draining wounds

+- o GLOVES, GOWNS, EYEWEAR: intubation, irrigating large wounds - 4.
+If exposed to blood or other potentially infectious material, either by sharps or splash injury, follow instruction in Needlestick/Bloodborne pathogens section below. - 5.
 Have immunity demonstrated by a positive antibody titer to hepatitis B, measles, mumps, rubella, and varicella; have annual tuberculosis screening. - 6.
 Do not report to work if you have a fever, flu symptoms, or skin lesion drainage.
 Contact Workforce Health and Wellness (WHW) at (650) 723-5922 for return-to-work evaluation and clearance. - 7.
 Report "Reportable Diseases" and conditions to the Santa Clara County Health Department: (408) 885-4214 or to Infection Control: Adult (650) 725-1106; Child (650) 497-8447. - 8.
 Before discharging or transferring a patient with verified or suspected active TB, obtain approval from the county TB Controller.
 Call Stanford's Infection Control: Adult (650) 725-1106; Child (650) 497-8447. - 9.
 Get fit-tested for N-95 respirator and wear N-95 respirator for all patients with verified or suspect pulmonary TB, H1N1, SARS, and other diseases as required.
 Fit testing is managed by OHS during their normal hours of operation.